bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 # Conclusion

-mmap is an old concept, it was born at a time when computer memories were small and programs weren't multi-threading. mmap based file IO is beaten hard by the direct IO by benchmark due to problems mentioned previously.
+mmap is an old concept, it was born at a time when computer memories were small and programs weren't multi-threading. mmap based file IO is hard-beaten by direct IO in benchmark due to problems mentioned above.
 The TSDB of Prometheus works like a log structured merge tree.
-Unlike relational databases like MySQL, the workload of Prometheus is write-heavy, new data is constantly written to Prometheus's head chunk, which indeed is buffered and is not memory-mapped, performance issues that hurt mmap performance are irrelevant in this regard.
+Unlike relational databases such as MySQL,Postgresql, the workload of Prometheus is write-heavy, new data is constantly written to Prometheus's head chunk, which indeed is buffered and is not memory-mapped, performance issues that hurt mmap are irrelevant in this regard.
 Andy's paper references VictoriaMetrics's tech article "mmap may slow down your Go app" and tries to show that mmap is a problem for VictoriaMetrics.
 However, this is not true and VictoriaMetrics still uses mmap for file IO.

 References